SkyrScout/skyrscout.github.io/_templates/player-template.md

 # Name of the report author.
 report_by: "Scout Pilgrim"

-# Date the report was originally published.
+# Date the scouting report was originally written.
+# This is the date of the assessment, not the date it was added to the website.
 # Format: DD.MM.YYYY
 report_date: ""

+# Date the player report was published on the SkyrScout website.
+# This controls the order under "Latest reports added" on Scoutland Yard.
+# Format: DD.MM.YYYY
+site_added: ""

 # Write the position in full.
 # Example: